 Some more great reasons to travel to Kuching Sarawak - National Parks in Sarawak

 One of the most popular travel experiences that makes Sarawak different from other places in Malaysia is its unique landscapes and flora and fauna.
-The forests in the national park are some of the oldest rainforests in the region and home to unique species of wildlife.
+The forests in the national park are some of the oldest rainforests in the region and are home to unique species of wildlife.

 Sarawak Government is making a constant effort to promote nature tourism.
 Guided visits to the National Parks and homestays are a step forward in this direction.